houssoli/mule-test-tools/README.md

 [Apache 2.0]

 ## Obtain
-The project is based on [Maven] and, since it has not been released yet, is only available from the Sonatype OSS [snapshot repository].
+The project is based on [Maven] and available on the central Maven repository.

 Example dependency config: